wizmo2/zidoo-player/README.md

 ![Search Card](images/search-card.png)

 After adding the integration, 'Edit' the dashboard and add the new card using the '+Add Card' button.
 Edit the yaml `entity` field with your zidoo media_player id.
  _*NOTE:  The card requires the [card-tools](https://github.com/thomasloven/lovelace-card-tools) helper.
-You can install it from HACS or [manually](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)*_
+You can install it from HACS or add [manually](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)*_

 ```
 type: custom:zidoo-search-card